ExZos/soen487-appointment-system/README.md

 **(*)**: Operations requires the use of authentication headers.
 See 6.5.

 ### 6.5 Authentication headers
-Certain web service calls required the user to be authenticated.
+Certain web service calls require the user to be authenticated.

 For admin user web service calls, add the following headers if required:
 ```